Sanyadude/scrollable-table.js/README.md

 scrollableTableId - Id of table;</br>
 scrollableTableName - js will use this name to set data-scrollable-table attributes to wrappers and table parts so it can be easy selected and customized;</br>
 scrollWidth - for setting table header wrapper padding-right;</br></br>
-new ScrollableTable(scrollableTableId, scrollableTableName, scrollWidth) - creates scrollable table from your table;</br>
+new ScrollableTable(scrollableTableId, scrollableTableName, scrollWidth) - creates scrollable table</br>
-or you can use it just with id: </br>
+or you can use it just with id:
 <pre>
 let scrollableTable2 = new ScrollableTable(scrollableTableId);
 </pre></br></br>